 NB.
-You will need to update both the Master & the Slave one at a time.
+You will need to update both the Master & the Slave (normally the slave is updated first followed by the master).
 In some cases you may need to reboot or do a service httpd restart to get online update to recognize a DNS change.